Rufus Thomas: Early life

 Thomas was born in the rural community of Cayce, Mississippi, on the outskirts of Memphis, Tennessee, the son of a sharecropper.
 He moved with his family to Memphis around 1920.
 His mother was a "church woman".
 Thomas made his debut as a performer at the age of six, playing a frog in a school theatrical production.
 By the age of 10, he was a tap dancer, performing on the streets and in amateur productions at Booker T. Washington High School, in Memphis.
 From the age of 13, he worked with Nat D. Williams, his high-school history teacher, who was also a pioneer black DJ at radio station WDIA and columnist for black newspapers, as a master of ceremonies at talent shows in the Palace Theater on Beale Street.
 After graduating from high school, Thomas attended Tennessee A&I University for one semester, but economic constraints led him to leave to pursue a career as a full-time entertainer.

 Early career

 Thomas began performing in traveling tent shows.
 In 1936 he joined the Rabbit Foot Minstrels, an all-black revue that toured the South, as a tap dancer and comedian, sometimes part of a duo, Rufus and Johnny.
 He married Cornelia Lorene Wilson in 1940, at a service officiated by Rev. C. L. Franklin, the father of Aretha Franklin, and the couple settled in Memphis.
 Thomas worked a day job in the American Finishing Company textile bleaching plant, which he continued to do for over 20 years.
 He also formed a comedy and dancing duo, Rufus and Bones, with Robert "Bones" Couch, and they took over as MCs at the Palace Theater, often presenting amateur hour shows.
 One early winner was B.B.
-King, and others discovered by Thomas later in the 1940s included Bobby Bland and Johnny Ace.
+King, another was Al Hibbler, and others discovered by Thomas later in the 1940s included Bobby Bland and Johnny Ace.